 The Royal Mint takes counterfeiting and fraud extremely seriously.
 To help identify genuine £1 coins we have prepared an easy-to-use guide and poster for you to download.

 The Royal Mint regularly conducts surveys to estimate the level of counterfeit £1 coins in the UK.
-A survey undertaken in November 2013 found that the rate of counterfeit UK £1 coins in circulation at the time had risen from 2.74% to 3.04%.
+A survey undertaken in May 2014 found that the rate of counterfeit UK £1 coins in circulation at the time was 3.03%, compared to 3.04% in November 2013.

 Provisions for various offences connected with the counterfeiting of coins are included in the Forgery and Counterfeiting Act 1981.
 Enforcement of these provisions is entirely a matter for law enforcement agencies, such as the police and the Crown Prosecution Service.